-Church & Dwight has a competency in targeting, acquiring, and integrating brands and businesses.
+Church & Dwight is an acquisition platform.
+Over the past 17 years, we acquired 10 of our 11 current Power Brands.
+To illustrate our long-term acquisition thinking, we like to say "11 Power Brands today, 20 tomorrow".
+We possess a competency in targeting, acquiring, and integrating brands and businesses.
 In a world where seven out of 10 acquisitions do not create value, we have a superior track record in making accretive acquisitions.
-We adhere to clear acquisition guidelines and we quickly integrate acquisitions to leverage our existing capital base in manufacturing, logistics and purchasing.
-We acquired ten of our 11 current Power Brands over the past 16 years.
+We are disciplined in adhering to clear acquisition guidelines and we quickly integrate acquisitions to leverage our existing capital base in manufacturing, logistics and purchasing.